2sic/cre8magic/docs/index.md

 1. Real Content-Management features - which can be done with the extension [2sxc](https://2sxc.org)
 1. Tools to make designing themes fast and professional - enter: **Cre8Magic**

 ## Cre8Magic makes Oqtane Designer-Friendly

 As a designer, you need certain tools and workflows to be efficient, such as:

 1. the ability to make a small change and then reload the page to see the result
 1. the need to focus on the **what** (like the design), without wasting time on the **how** (like C# code to create the menu)
 1. the ability to create variations of your work, such as other layouts which are similar
 1. every tool you add (such as Cre8Magic) should help, but never restrict

 These aspects are important for the productivity of every designer.
 Now if you've worked with Oqtane (or Blazor for that matter) you will quickly see that this is not possible.
 This means you can whatever you want, but there is a **lot of code** involved, and a **lot of time-consuming restarts**.

 > Cre8Magic takes care of all these problems 🚀
 >
-> Cre8Magic combines very simple Razor code and lets you adjust everything through settings.
+> Cre8Magic combines very simple Razor and lets you do everything through settings.

 ## Overview